 It's day one: You're going to need a good breakfast.
 Fuel up on monster omelets and bottomless coffee at local favorite Lou Mitchell's (you might just meet fellow Route 66 road-trippers in a neighboring booth).
 If you want to stretch your legs before the first phase of your journey, Chicago's Millennium Park is an excellent place to do it.
-From there, it's just one block to the Historic Route 66 Begin Sign.
+From there, it's just one block to the Historic Route 66 Begin sign.
 Snap a selfie — you're officially on your way.
 If you couldn't bear the wait times for breakfast in Chicago, Dell Rhea's Chicken Basket is your first stop.
 The 1930s gas station/lunch counter is now a Route 66 icon for its superlative fried chicken.
 Look for the restored neon sign — so retro you'll half-expect to see chrome-stripped Bel Airs parked below it.

-Channel Kerouac in "On the Road" and go "by the Joliet pen" — the pen being infamous Old Joliet Prison (also immortalized in "The Blues Brothers" and a particularly harrowing Bob Dylan ballad).
-Set foot inside the 20-feet-high walls and explore the creepy grounds.
-Stand up straight — you might reach the knee of the Gemini Giant, a 30-foot Muffler Man statue patrolling the Launching Pad Drive-In, now a gift shop.
+Channel Kerouac in "On the Road" and go "by the Joliet pen" — the pen being the infamous Old Joliet Prison (also immortalized in "The Blues Brothers" and a particularly harrowing Bob Dylan ballad).
+Set foot inside the 25-foot-high walls and explore the creepy grounds.
+Stand up straight — you might reach the knee of the Gemini Giant, a 30-foot Muffler Man statue patrolling the Launching Pad Drive-In, now a restaurant and gift shop.
 Swing by historic sites dotting the road, like Ambler's Texaco Gas Station and Funks Grove Pure Maple Sirup, where you can buy maple candies for the console.
-For heartier fare, head to Maid-Rite Sandwich Shop in Springfield for beef sandwiches and shakes.
+For heartier fare, head to the Maid-Rite Sandwich Shop in Springfield for beef sandwiches and shakes.
 If you have it in you, drive on till you see the looming Gateway Arch of St. Louis.

 If you miss Cadillac Ranch on your way out of town, did you even drive Route 66?
 The must-see, kitschy-cool landmark features a group of vintage Caddies buried nose down in the ground, their tail ends poking skyward and covered in graffiti.
-Celebrate hitting the halfway mark — Chicago is 1,139 miles behind you, L.A.
-1,139 miles ahead — with a slice of pie at the throwback Midpoint Cafe.
+Celebrate hitting the halfway mark — Chicago is 1,139 miles behind you, L.A. is 1,139 miles ahead — with a slice of pie at the throwback Midpoint Cafe.